deepakvenkat/deepakvenkat.github.io/_posts/2014-10-02-bash-aliases.md

 ---
-layout:post
+layout: post
-title:[Bash] Functions for variables in aliases
+title: Bash Functions for variables in aliases
 ---

 I tend to use aliases in my bash profile for things like connecting to some of servers through ssh and on.
 This way I don’t have to enter the ip each time.
 Today I needed to create an alias with a variable in it.
 I came across this [SO question](http://stackoverflow.com/questions/4438147/alias-with-variable-in-bash) when I was searching for it.
 So what we can do here is :